Theme #1: Green transformations and the good life

 project: Coal Transitions - Research & Dialogue on the future of Coal

-I'm involved in a six-country research project exploring transitional dynamics in the coal sector.
-I work with colleagues at the Australian National University and the University of Melbourne.
-My work in the project has focused on the conceptual space of "transition policy", the normative aspects of transitions, and the political economy of coal transitions in Australia.
-A co-authored paper in Climate Policy with my project colleagues considers the coal transition challenge associated with meeting the Paris Agreement's aspirational 1.5C target.
+From 2016-2018 I was involved in a six-country research project exploring transitional dynamics in the coal sector.
+I worked with colleagues at the Australian National University and the University of Melbourne on the Australian arm of the project.
+My work in the consisted of a synthesis paper on the who, what, why and how of "transitional assistance policy" to accompany climate mitigation, a co-authored working paper on the political economy of coal transitions in Australia, and a multi-authored journal article in Climate Policy, which considers the coal transition challenge associated with meeting the Paris Agreement's aspirational 1.5C target.
+I’ve also written a policy brief on the prospects of a just transition away from coal in Australia.